scalb, scalbf, scalbl - multiply floating-point number by integral power of radix (OBSOLETE)

 Feature Test Macro Requirements for glibc (see feature_test_macros(7)):

-These functions multiply their first argument x
+These functions multiply their first argument x by

-FLT_RADIX (probably 2) to the power of exp
+FLT_RADIX (probably 2) to the power of exp,

 that is: